ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

 ## HTMX with FastAPI

-FastAPI can respond with an HTMX page that is generated from a template.
+FastAPI can respond with an HTML page that is generated from a Jinja template.

 ```python
 router = APIRouter()